XMR-mka/Tech-Blog/readme.md

 ### October 29 Warmup

-1. Browse the Windows Store.  what app did you find that surprised you?
+1. *Browse the Windows Store.  what app did you find that surprised you?
 Is there an essential app to your life missing from the store?
-What is it and where can one find it?
+What is it and where can one find it?*
 	- I found a Bitcoin Miner app, which surprised me as most Mining applications are fairly non user-friendly, whereas this app is the opposite.
 	- One app that is essential to my life that can't be found on the Microsoft store is Excel.
 The only way to acquire Excel is to purchase a license for it (Or Microsoft office) from Microsoft or a distributor.

+### Skill 2.4 Technical Blog Response

+1. *You have 1,000 Windows 10-based desktop computers that require Microsoft Office 2016.
+How will you deal with this?*
+	-
+2. *You want to deploy a subset of your company's required apps to several hundred computers after Windows 10 has been deployed.
+What technologies could you use to assist in this?*
+	-
+3. *How might you make the Sales app available to your users?*
+	-
+4. *After deploying the required apps to your users' devices and computers, you begin to receive complaints about slow startup times.
+What can you do?*
+	-